soft-eng-practicum/softdev2-resources/content/workshops/cloud/azure/_index.md

 - We will create a Linux virtual machine
 - Optionally, you could also create Windows and Mac
 - Follow [tutorial](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) to get started
+- Use Git Bash to run the `ssh -i` line
 - At the end of the tutorial, you will have a static site host

 ---